 Step 3: Tape Edges and Start Routing

 Acrylic scratches easily, so it’s a good idea to tape on either side of your cut line.
 Leave 1/8” in between for the router bit to travel.
 Once everything is taped, start with the neck hole first, since it will be easier to cut with the rest of the helmet intact.
 I fount it helpful to have a friend hold it while I cut.
-If you have a better solution, share it here!
+If you devise a better solution, share it here!
 Once you’re done cutting, smooth out the edges with a file or a Dremel with a sanding bit.

 Tip (after cutting out the neck opening): Cut out the two 2” circles first on either side, then cut out the visor.
 As you go along the outside of the visor, stop occasionally to tape it to hold it in place.

 Another tip: Router bits cutting plastic seem to produce one good edge and one scrappy edge.
 You’ll want the scrappy edge to be on the visor, since it will be covered with the silver edging later.

 Picture 3 shows the back piece already spraypainted (but we have more on that later).